WazirX/wazirx-connector-ruby/README.md

 require 'eventmachine'
 ```

-Create a new instance of the [WebSocket Client](http://www.rubydoc.info/gems/wazirx):
+Create a new instance of the REST Client:

 ```ruby
 client = Wazirx::Client::WebSocket.new